Laboratory glove box for inert atmosphere processing and chemistry

 Devices made from these materials require thin films to be deposited to produce functional structures while at the same time these films need to be fabricated in an inert environment due to the sensitivity of materials to oxygen and moisture.

-The Ossila Glove Box allows users to use deposition equipment such as spin coaters and dip coaters to deposit thin film structures safely without exposing them to air.
+The Ossila Glove Box allows users to use deposition equipment such as spin coaters (with or without a syringe pump and dip coaters to deposit thin film structures safely without exposing them to air.
 With the antechamber, transferring samples to other systems for testing or the processing of other layers is simple, and can be done without having to expose the main processing chamber to air.
 All this speeds up research without compromising quality.

 Over the past decade one of the most exciting developments in manufacturing is the adoption of additive manufacturing techniques.
 Multiple different methods are available for printing parts with techniques such as fused deposition method, stereolithography, and digital light printing coming centre stage.